NextronSystems/analysis-cockpit-manual/upgrade/index.rst

 .. important::
-    Your cockpit will be unavailable for an extended period of time during the upgrade proccess, usually between 15 and 30 minutes.
+    Your cockpit will be unavailable for an extended period of time during the upgrade proccess, usually between 30 and 60 minutes.
+    Please make sure that no user is working with the Analysis Cockpit during the upgrade process.

 .. toctree::
     :caption: Contents